 “Medgar was lying there on the doorstep in a pool of blood,” his wife, Myrlie, would later say.
 “I tried to get the children away.
 But they saw it all — the blood and the bullet hole that went right through him.”
 Medgar Evers was 37.

-Back in New York’s Greenwhich Village, Bob Dylan had generated some commercial interest with his folk music and performances at local coffee houses, and had begun recording.
+Meanwhile, back in the early 1960s, in New York’s Greenwhich Village, Bob Dylan had generated some commercial interest with his folk music and performances at local coffee houses, and had begun recording.
 In 1962, he released his first album, titled Bob Dylan.
 By then he had also written songs such as “Blowin in the Wind” and “A Hard Rain’s Gonna Fall,” which were labeled “protest music” by some since they touched on issues of the day, including civil rights.

 Some of Dylan’s music then focused on specific civil rights controversies of that time.
 In 1962, for example, he wrote “Oxford Town” — a song about the riots that occurred in Oxford, Mississippi after James Meredith became the first black student to be admitted to University of Mississippi.

 Oxford Town, Oxford Town